capsule-corp-ternoa/ternoa-js/README.md

 ## Contribution

-Ternoa.js is an open-source SDK, feel free to interact and help us improve.
+Ternoa.js is an open-source SDK, feel free to interact and help us refine it.

 If you’re interested in contributing to the Ternoa SDK, we recommend you check out our [contribution guidelines](https://github.com/capsule-corp-ternoa/ternoa-js/blob/main/CONTRIBUTING.md).